James Blanding Sloan: Career

-Beginning in 1924 the Sloans established a second residence south of the Bay Area in Carmel-by-the-Sea, California, at that time the largest art colony on the Pacific Coast.
+Beginning in 1924 the Sloans established a second residence south of the San Francisco Bay Area, in Carmel-by-the-Sea, California, at that time the largest art colony on the Pacific Coast.
 Here Blanding was hired by the University of California Extension Division to teach summer classes in etching, theatre design, and painting.
 He also contributed his prints to exhibitions at the Carmel Arts and Crafts Club and staged puppet performances for the local children.
 In 1929 his linoleum-cut prints were reproduced in the local literary journal, The Carmelite.
-That same year he and his wife established Carmel's first international film festival and screened The Light of Asia, the story of Buddha's life with an all-Indian cast, and Hollywood Extra – 9413, a "very modern" psychological drama produced by the abstract Yugoslav painter Slavco Vorkapic.
+That same year he and his wife established Carmel's first international film festival and screened The Light of Asia, the story of Buddha's life with an all-Indian cast, and Hollywood Extra – 9413, a "very modern" psychological drama produced by the abstract Yugoslav painter Slavko Vorkapich.

-By 1931 the Sloans had moved to Los Angeles where there were opportunities to exhibit his prints and work on theatre and puppet productions as well as in Hollywood.
+By 1931, the Sloans had moved to Los Angeles where there were opportunities to exhibit his prints and work on theatre and puppet productions as well as in Hollywood.
 In 1938 Blanding was appointed a Regional Theatre Director for the Federal Theatre Project of the WPA, but resigned eighteen months later to become Supervisor of the National Youth Administration for the American Southwest.

-During World War II he and his protégée, Wah Chang, created the East-West Film Company and produced a variety of films, including an interview and performance by the legendary singer Leadbelly as well as The Way of Peace, a controversial film funded by the Lutheran Church depicting the destruction of the world by nuclear weapons.
+During World War II he and his protégée, Wah Chang, created the East–West Film Company and produced a variety of films, including an interview and performance by the legendary singer Leadbelly as well as The Way of Peace (1947), a controversial film funded by the Lutheran Church depicting the destruction of the world by nuclear weapons.
 The latter may have caused his dismissal from the Disney Studios.

-By 1948 he was living in Altadena, California, and in the mid-1960s moved to Berkeley, California, and then to the nearby town of Canyon, where he died at the age of 89.
+By 1948, he was living in Altadena, California, and in the mid-1960s he moved to Berkeley, California, and then to the nearby town of Canyon.